 People do that due to lack of education about how to truthfully build visibility online.
 They believe that more views (in a video), fans (in a profile), followers (in a website) result in increased likelihood.
 This will spell higher ranking and be seen by more people.
 This is partially correct.
 Not totally.

 People who think more views would always result in more visibility lack education about the functioning of the music industry.

 Most independent musicians feel that more views, fans, and followers result in increased likelihood to be ‘discovered’ by the industry and this will create an opportunity to sign with a label.

 What damage can fake views do to musicians?

-1. Fake YouTube views can cause detrimental damage to overall visibility of pages:
+1. Fake YouTube views can cause detrimental damage to the overall visibility of pages:

 2. Follow (or view) numbers are only one criterion when it comes to the way sites will rank you in a search.
-Number are NOT THE CRITERION:
+The number is NOT THE CRITERION:

 Like Facebook posts, YouTube videos are also observed on the basis of engagement and comments they receive.
 If engagement is less, social media and search engines will rank it low and it will rarely be seen.

 3. A page or video flagged as spam is as good as dead:

 Often fake followers and views come from either fake accounts or people in remote parts of the world.
 However, there are instances where the followers or views bought come from real people whose accounts had been hacked and they ‘liked’ the page or clicked the like button of video against their will.